llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 A non-source language program function includes `DIFlagArtificial` in the `flags` field.

-All `DILocalVariable` local variables and `DILabel` labels of the function are required to be referenced by the `retainedNodes` field of the `DISubprogram`.
+All `DILocalVariable` local variables, `DILabel` labels, and `DIExprCode` code locations of the function are required to be referenced by the `retainedNodes` field of the `DISubprogram`.

 For all `DILifetime` computed lifetime segments that are part of the reachable lifetime graph: